Causal Inference Using Augmented Epidemic Models: Examples

-All estimates are positive, except for a handful of exceptions.
+\cref{fig::beta_freqepid_delphi} shows the maximum likelihood estimates of $\beta_A$ from \citet{bong2024} based on the same model assumptions, and further assuming $Y_t$ was negative binomial with mean in \cref{eq::bhatt} to complete the DGM.

+All estimates are positive and a few are not significantly different from zero, suggesting that reduced mobility lowered or had no significant effect on COVID-19 deaths.
 However, there are substantial differences between ML and estimating equation estimates.
 In 24 out of 30 states, the estimating equation estimates are lower than ML estimates.
 This result is statistically significant, assuming a binomial probability of $0.5$ for the two methods yielding smaller estimates equally across all states ($p < 0.001$).
 This suggests the possible presence of a phantom effect, leading to ML estimates overestimating the causal effect of mobility on COVID-19 deaths.